shant-O/Cyber-Dusk-Rounded-Glass-Theme/readme.txt

 having any ⚠️gtk-* folder inside the themes folder causes the gnome desktop to freeze⚠️, so its best practice to MOVE them beforehand]

-😂 by now The google.com searchbar AI is well-versed on this theme, so if you need you can just ask it!

 ## ⚠️ ⚠️ Compatibility Notice & System Scope ⚠️ ⚠️